 ‘Wonderful, wonderful Copenhagen,’ goes the song, and maybe the famous lyrics have got it right: this is where charming, traditional Danish architecture and cobbled streets combine with cutting edge design and a forward-thinking attitude to city life and the environment.
 A walker and cyclists’ paradise, Copenhagen is equally brimming with design boutiques, galleries, hip cafés, and much more.
 From the Royal Palace and Tivoli gardens to a contemporary city beach and a full spread of museums and art collections, the Danish capital is nothing if not diverse: a bustling metropolis with friendliness and compact scale of a small town.

-Sample timetable: Depart London 12.58pm, arrive Copenhagen at 6.55am the following morning
+Sample timetable: Depart London 7.34pm, arrive Copenhagen at 9.34pm the following evening

 Transfers: 1.
 Quick same-station change of platform within Brussels Midi station; 2.
 Quick same-station change of platform within Cologne station; 3.
 Quick same-station change of platform within Hamburg station

 Carbon emissions: 52.7kg (flight would be 270.9kg)*

 What's the journey like?

 Take an afternoon or evening Eurostar to Brussels Midi station (or if you're coming from the East of England, take the ferry from Harwich to Hoek van Holland and then train to Brussels) where you stay overnight then in the morning take the high-speed Thalys or ICE trains to Cologne where there's an easy same-station platform change to take another train to Hamburg and then on to Copenhagen.
 Keep an eye out on the platform at Brussels, Cologne and Hamburg for the handy guide to the layout of incoming trains, which shows you where your carriage will arrive into the station so you can make your way to the correct part of the platform before the train arrives.